 #2.
 Get the Inspirational Juices Flowing

 You should also look to your competitors for inspiration.
-However, while its ok to take some inspiration don’t copy.
+However, while it’s ok to take some ideas – don’t copy.

 #3.
 Choose an Appropriate Font

-Some of the popular font families used in logo design are:
+Some of the popular font families used in logo design:

 Serif fonts get their name from the extended ‘fine lines’ at the end of strokes.